viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 `Check the details:` terraform-import/import.tf

+`Reference Link for More Details:` https://developer.hashicorp.com/terraform/cli/commands/import

 ## Multiple Provider Configurationss ##

 To create multiple configurations for a given provider, include multiple provider blocks with the same provider name.
 For each additional non-default configuration, use the `alias` meta-argument to provide an extra name segment.

+`Note:` A provider alias is used to differentiate between multiple instances of the same provider within a Terraform configuration file.
+This allows you to configure and use the `same provider with different settings for different resources`, ensuring flexibility and customization in your infrastructure deployment.

 `Example Check for More Details:` terraform-associate-2024/multi-provider/multiprovider.tf